High-Functioning Anxiety in High-Achieving Kids | Signs & Support

 What High-Functioning Anxiety Looks Like

-High-functioning anxiety can be easy to miss—especially in kids who are high-achieving and dependable.
+High-functioning anxiety can be easy to miss β€” especially in kids who are dependable, motivated, and high-achieving.
+These are often the kids who get praised the most.

 But internally, they may be carrying a level of pressure that's exhausting.